dwwatson1/kickstarter-analysis/README.md

 Louise's play _Fever_ was close to hitting its fundraising goal in a short amount of time.
 She wants to understand how different campaigns fared based on their launch dates and fundraising goals.

 ### Purpose
 The purpose of this analysis was help Louise answer her question.
 Using visualizations from the Kickstarter dataset, I analyzed how launch dates and fundraising goals affected four outcomes: successful, failed, live, and canceled.
-This analysis will help Louise determine the success of her fundraising efforts for _Fever_ and hopefully provide insights for her future fundiraising campaigns.
+This analysis will help Louise determine the success of her fundraising efforts for _Fever_ and hopefully provide insights for her future fundraising campaigns.

 ## Analysis and Challenges